-The rolling film from Bern to Lauterbrunnen shows me everything from green meadows, swirling rivers and calm lakes to neck-breakingly high mountains.
+The rolling film on the train from Bern to Lauterbrunnen shows me everything from green meadows, swirling rivers, and calm lakes to neck-breakingly high mountains.

-From personal experience, I recommend visiting Mt.
-Schilthorn as a cheaper, yet still impressive alternative to going to Jungfraujoch.
-It’s a one-of-a-kind place, armed with a rotating restaurant and splendid views featuring one of the most beloved mountain skylines in Switzerland: Eiger, Mönch and Jungfrau.
+I like to recommend a visit Mt.
+Schilthorn as a less expensive yet still impressive alternative.
+The peak with an elevation of 2970 meters above sea is a one-of-a-kind place, armed with a rotating restaurant and splendid views featuring one of the most beloved mountain skylines in Switzerland: Eiger, Mönch, and Jungfrau.

-The James Bond museum at the top is free of charge and will make the hearts of any secret agents and 007 fans beat faster.
+The James Bond Museum at the top is free of charge and will make the hearts of many secret agents and 007 fans beat faster.

 These days, it looks a bit naked without the snow.
 The remaining white patches on top of the dark ground create a fantastic pattern that reminds of stracciatella ice cream:

 The best time to visit Mt.
-Schilthorn is spring when all 72 waterfalls in the Lauterbrunnen valley below are at their most impressive.
-Or in summer, when the abundant colors of the contrasting greens are popping.
-In winter, shoot up your adrenaline levels by skiing on the steepest slope in the Bernese Alps - at 75 percent!
+Schilthorn is during spring when all 72 waterfalls in the Lauterbrunnen Valley are in working order.
+Alternatively, time your visit during summer when the abundant colors of the contrasting greens are popping.
+During autumn, catch the rusty foliage in the valley.
+Or in winter, feel your adrenaline by skiing on the steepest slope in the Bernese Alps - at 75 percent!

-Every season of the year reveals another character and different looks.
-That is, if the weather is in your favor.
+As you can tell, Mt.
+Schilthorn is worth visiting any time of the year.
+Each season reveals another character and a different look.
+That is if the weather is in your favor.